RichardJActon/xenothesis/content/episode/01-xenogenesis-dawn-womb-ch1-2.md

 podcast_duration: "01:20:59"
 podcast_file: 01_xenogenesis_dawn_womb_ch1-2/01_Xenogenesis_Dawn_Womb_ch1-2.mp3
 tags: []
-title: 'Episode 1: Xenogenesis - Dawn: 1.
-Womb - chapters 1 and 2'
+title: 'Episode 1: Xenogenesis - Dawn: I. Womb - chapters 1 and 2'
 #youtube:
 ---

-XenoThesis - a podcast by two scientists trying to apply Science to the Science-Fiction.
-Here, Richard and Michael discuss the book 1 "Dawn" of Xenogenesis series by Olivia E. Butler.

-Episode 1 - Richard and Michael discuss the chapters 1 and 2, the introduction to the series, the main character Lilith and her story of meeting with the alien race.
+Richard and Michael discuss the chapters 1 and 2, the introduction to the series, the main character Lilith and her story of meeting with the alien race.

-TIMESTAMPS:\
+#### Timestamps

 00:00:38 - Introduction to the XenoThesis and the book\
 00:05:11 - Introduction of the author\
 00:08:43 - Introduction to the Chapter 1\